minhajul-im/Blog-Post/REACT.md

 # How does it work?

 useState is a special function. you've to pass the initial value or argument, It returns an array with two elements, 1st current state value, and 2nd a function to update the state.

+# What is useEffect?

+useEffect is a built-in hook that allows functional components to perform side effects.
+Side effects are actions that are executed outside the scope of the component rendering, such as data fetching, subscriptions, or DOM manipulation.